ibm-cloud-docs/vpc/block_storage_vpc_profiles.md

 For more information about how to change the IOPS tier or Custom IOPS for an existing volume, see [Adjusting IOPS of a Block Storage for VPC volume](/docs/vpc?topic=vpc-adjusting-volume-iops).

-For more information about how to migrate your volume from a first-generation volume profile to a second-generation profile in the console, from the CLI, with the API, or Terraform, see [Migrating Block Storage Volume](/docs/vpc?topic=vpc-block-storage-vpc-volume-migration).
+For more information about how to migrate your volume from a first-generation volume profile to a second-generation profile in the console, from the CLI, with the API, or Terraform, see [Migrating Block Storage Volume](/docs/vpc?topic=vpc-block-storage-vpc-volume-migration).[Select availability]{: tag-green} For more information about how to migrate your volume from a first-generation volume profile to an allowlisted second-generation profile in the console, from the CLI, with the API, or Terraform, see [Migrating Block Storage Volume](/docs/vpc?topic=vpc-block-storage-vpc-volume-migration).

 For more information about Balanced, Compute, and Memory profiles for {{site.data.keyword.vsi_is_short}}, see [x86-64 instance profiles](/docs/vpc?topic=vpc-profiles).